We are done with traditional Spanish songs for kids, now what?

 Check recommendations from others, or use already existing playlists of children’s music in Spanish to find artists and music styles that not only your child, but you, would enjoy listening to.

-2. Take a look at what you like
+2. Take a look at what Spanish songs you like

 Check out the album or albums from the artist you like and choose songs according to your child’s actual needs.
 While a whole album could be categorized as children’s music, not all songs in the album might be suitable for your specific needs.
 (To introduce vocabulary, improve pronunciation, encourage phrases repetition, fun and movement, lullabies, cultural exposure, fun, etc.)

 Shuffle in easy short Spanish songs and traditional/popular content.
-While your child might be able to understand more complex content and grammar structures, it is always good idea to through in there easy songs for them to be able to sing along, and in that way build confidence repeating easy phrases as they feel that they can sing a full song.
+While your child might be able to understand more complex content and grammar structures, it is always good idea to throw in some easy songs for them to be able to sing along.
+This way it builds confidence repeating easy phrases, as they feel that they can sing a full song.

 5. Consider your child’s style